 Currently we are evaluating the agronomic characteristic of 1051 genotypes in field conditions ('El Valenciano' orchard).
 The first 501 genotypes coming from the 2017 crosses were planted in December of 2018 (Figure 3).
-In august of spring of 2018 (Table 1).
+In august of 2019 we planted 550 genotypes more coming from the crosses carried out in the spring of 2018 (Table 1).
 All of these genotypes are currently being evaluated.
 The most promising genotypes will be selected, propagated and evaluated to Xylella fastidiosa disease in laboratory and field condition (Lecce, Italy).